markhepburn/markhepburn.github.com/_posts/2014-03-28-north-america-2013-highway-1-revisited.md

 Once the views have eased off a little, your next stop is likely to be [Hearst Castle](http://hearstcastle.org/).
 This place is hard to
-describe: from the reception building your are escorted up to the castle itself by coach, to the castle.
+describe: from the reception building you are escorted up to the castle itself by coach.
 It's a bizarre mix of old and new; built within the last century, but with most of the interior coming from the antiques collection of (the late) William Hearst.
 He even had a private zoo at the time; I saw a herd of zebras, still roaming around, as I was leaving!

 <div data-album="5933012240748365697" class="gallery"><a href="https://plus.google.com/photos/110262280296887306226/albums/5933012240748365697">View Photos on Google+</a></div>